AR2202/2-photon/Documentation.md

 * image_stabilize_wholedir_deinterleave.ijm for 2 channel experiment
 * image_stabilize_wholedir_deinterleave3channel.ijm for 3 channel experiment

 2. Run the background subtraction and ROI selection script:

 * Run bckg-sub_makeROI_wholedir_with_exclude.ijm for single ROI per file
 * Run bckg-sub_multiROI_wholedir_with_exclud.ijm for multiple ROIs per file
 * Run bckg-sub_customROI_wholedir_with_exclude.ijm for multiple (currently 2) ROIs with custom names
+* Run extract_fluo_wholedir.ijm for a single ROI if csv file of mean fluorescence within ROI should be produced instead of saving an image of the ROI.
+* Run extract_fluo_customROI.ijm for multiple (currently 2) ROIs with custom names.
+Produces csv file of mean fluorescence within ROI.

-When running these scripts, you will be prompted to select input and output folders for the data.
+When running these scripts, you will be prompted to select input and output folders for the data as well as an output folder for the simulus file and a folder for excluded experiments.
 Those can be any folders anywhere, however, it is reccomended to adhere to the conventions outlined below to facilitate further analysis.

+You will be prompted to select the background of your image and the ROI.
+Use the mouse and free hand selection tool.
+It is important to select the ROI in the maximum projection image and not the image stack.

+<a name="preprocessing2"></a>

+#### Background subtraction and ROI selection without image stabilization

+This method does not require the imageStabilizer to be installed.

+This method can be used to replace step 1 and 2 above and requires only 1 step.

+* Run extract_fluo_wholedir.ijm for a single ROI if csv file of mean fluorescence within ROI should be produced instead of saving an image of the ROI.
+* Run extract_fluo_customROI.ijm for multiple (currently 2) ROIs with custom names.
+Produces csv file of mean fluorescence within ROI.

+When running these scripts, you will be prompted to select input and output folders for the data as well as an output folder for the simulus file and a folder for excluded experiments.
+Those can be any folders anywhere, however, it is reccomended to adhere to the conventions outlined below to facilitate further analysis.

+You will be prompted to select the background of your image and the ROI.
+Use the mouse and free hand selection tool.
+It is important to select the ROI in the maximum projection image and not the image stack.

 [Back to top](#top)